Abdul Awal Mintoo

 Abdul Awal Mintoo (born 22 February 1949) is a Bangladeshi businessman and politician.
-He has been chairman or managing director of a number of organisations and groups within Bangladeshi industry.
-He is the former president of the Federation of Bangladesh Chambers of Commerce and Industry (FBCCI) and vice chairman of BNP.

-Early life
+He is the incumbent minister of environment, forest and climate change.
+He is the incumbent Jatiya Sangsad member representing the Feni-3 constituency since February 2026.

+Background and education

 Mintoo was born in a village named Aleyarpur in Feni District.
-He studied science at Feni Government Pilot High School in Feni where he earned his Secondary School Certificate (SSC) in 1964.
-He graduated from Comilla Victoria College in 1966 with a Higher Secondary School Certificate (HSC).
-In 1968, he obtained a diploma in nautical science from Mercantile Marine Academy in Chittagong, then known as Pakistan Marine Academy.
-He moved to the United States to pursue his studies and in 1973 graduated with a BSc in marine transportation science from the State University of New York Maritime College, following it up with a master's degree in transportation management and advance chartering problems and arbitration.
+He passed SSC from Feni Government Pilot High School in 1964 and HSC from Comilla Victoria College in 1966.
+In 1968, he obtained a diploma in nautical science from Pakistan Marine Academy (now Mercantile Marine Academy).
+He then earned a bachelor's degree in marine transportation science from the State University of New York Maritime College, following it up with a master's degree in transportation management and advance chartering problems and arbitration.

-Career
+Business career

-Mintoo has been Director of National Bank Limited and General Insurance, the largest private general insurance company in the Bangladesh.
-He is chairman of the marketing and sole distribution of Johnson & Johnson Products in Bangladesh.
+Mintoo has been a director of National Bank Limited and General Insurance, the largest private general insurance company in the Bangladesh.
+He is the chairman of the marketing and sole distribution of Johnson & Johnson products in Bangladesh.

+Mintoo was elected president of the Federation of Bangladesh Chambers of Commerce and Industry (FBCCI), the apex trade body of Bangladesh, in 2003.

 Within the Bangladeshi manufacturing sector, Mintoo has been director of the Chittagong Cement Clinker Grinding Co.
 Ltd. (Heidelberg Cement) and an advisor to Dulamia Cotton Spinning Mills Ltd. He is also active in agricultural-based industries, having served as Chairman of OP and Hybrid Vegetable seeds production, processing and research and has also been active in the following organisations: